-If you’re looking to open up the view beyond your pool, consider these pool fence ideas.
-Most local building codes state that pool fences or railing pickets need to be vertical.
+If you love the view beyond your pool and don’t want to block the view, consider a vertical cable railing pool fence.
+Cable railings around pools keep the view open beyond your pool.
+Most local building codes state that pickets on pool fences need to be vertical.
 Vertical cable railings can meet these requirements while preserving your view beyond your pool.
+Horizontal cable fence around pools can also be used as long as they are on top of a 48 inch high elevated surface.
 Cables are thin compared to larger wood or metal pickets.
-Cables will disappear and allow you to enjoy the view whether it’s the sunset at your beach house, a sweeping mountain vista, or a backyard oasis.
+The wire cables around your pool will seems to disappear and allow you to enjoy the view whether it’s the sunset at your beach house, a sweeping mountain vista, or a backyard oasis.

--Since pool chemicals are corrosive, it is common to use non-ferrous metals for this type of application.
+Since pool chemicals are corrosive, it is common to use non-ferrous metals for this type of application.
 Stainless steel, aluminum, and galvanized steel are the best choices.
 Stainless steel is much more expensive than aluminum and galvanized steel.
 Steel is stronger than aluminum, so the frame can be more slender.